 ~ Son William Harrison Miner ~

-Son William Harrison Miner (1889-1935) was born in 1889 in New Rumley.
+Son William Harrison Miner (1889-1935) was born on July 5, 1889 in New Rumley, Harrison County.

 As he neared his 46th birthday, he came down with a fatal case of pneumonia and influenza, and died of their effects on June 13, 1935.
 He was laid to rest in Liberty, OH.
 Hattie's fate is unknown.